biopsichas/SWATprepR/README.md

 <!-- badges: end -->

-The goal of svatools is to help with SWAT+ input data preparation, visualisation and model outpout data assessment.
+The goal of svatools is to help with SWAT+ input data preparation, visualization and model output data assessment.

 ## Installation